-7.2.4.8.3 UL INNER LOOP POWER CONTROL
+7.2.4.8.3 UL Inner Loop Power Control

-The UL Inner Loop Power Control sets the power of the uplink dedicated physical channels.
+The UL Inner Loop Power Control sets the power of the uplink dedicated [TDD - and shared] physical channels.

 In FDD, it is a closed loop process.
 It receives the quality target from UL Outer Loop Power Control and quality estimates of the uplink dedicated physical control channel.
 The power control commands are sent on the downlink dedicated physical control channel to the UE.
 This function is located in both the UTRAN and the UE.